-The Company is a leading supplier of DTM software enabling the paperless, secure and cost-effective management and authentication of document-based transactions. iSign's solutions encompass a wide array of functionality and services, including electronic signatures, simple-to-complex workflow management and various options for biometric authentication.
+The Company is a leading supplier of DTM software enabling the paperless, secure and cost-effective management and authentication of documentbased transactions. iSign's solutions encompass a wide array of functionality and services, including electronic signatures, simple-to-complex workflow management and various options for biometric authentication.
 These solutions are available across virtually all enterprise, desktop and mobile environments as a seamlessly integrated platform for both ad-hoc and fully automated transactions.
 The Company's products and services result in legally binding transactions that are compliant with applicable laws and regulations and that can provide a higher level of security than paper-based processes.
 The Company has been a leading supplier of enterprise software solutions within the financial services and insurance industries and has made available to its customers significant expense reduction by enabling a completely electronic document and workflow process, as well as the resulting reduction in mailing, scanning, filing and other costs related to the use of paper.

 The Company was incorporated in Delaware in October 1986.
 Except for the year ended December 31, 2004, in each year since its inception the Company has incurred losses.
-For the two-year period ended December 31, 2020, the net loss aggregated approximately \$1,761, and at December 31, 2020, the Company's accumulated deficit was approximately \$135,350.
+For the two-year period ended December 31, 2021, the net loss aggregated approximately \$1,014, and at December 31, 2021, the Company's accumulated deficit was approximately \$135,689.

 In December 2019, an outbreak of a novel strain of coronavirus (COVID-19) originated in Wuhan, China and has since spread to a number of other countries, including the U.S. On March 11, 2020, the World Health Organization characterized COVID-19 as a pandemic.
-In addition, several states in the U.S., including California, where the Company is headquartered, have experienced an increase of new cases of COVID-19.
-It is uncertain if this trend will continue into the 2021, as shown by the recent uptick in reported cases.
-The COVID-19 outbreak is disrupting supply chains and affecting production and sales across a wide range of industries.
-The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, impact on our customers, employees and vendors all of which are uncertain and cannot be predicted.
-At this point, the extent to which COVID-19 may impact our financial condition or results of operations is uncertain.
+Since March 11, 2020 states in the U.S., including California, where the Company is headquartered, have begun to open up as the result of the development of vaccines to thwart the spread of the virus.
+New variants of COVID-19 have surfaced around the world, including the United States which may cause additional closures of economies depending on how virulent the new strains are.
+New COVID-19 variant outbreaks may further disrupted supply chains and affected production and sales across a wide range of industries.
+The extent of the impact of new COVID-19 outbreaks on our operational and financial performance will depend on certain developments, including the duration and further spread of the outbreak, continued impact on our customers, employees and vendors all of which are uncertain and cannot be predicted.

-For the year ended December 31, 2020, total revenue was \$966, an increase of \$122, or 14%, compared to total revenue of \$844 in the prior year.
-For the year ended December 31, 2020, software product revenue was \$247, an increase of \$52, or 27%, compared to product revenue of \$195 in the prior year.
-Maintenance revenue for the year ended December 31, 2020 was \$719, an increase of \$70, or 11%, compared to maintenance revenue of \$649 in the prior year.
-These increases are primarily attributable to the Company's growth in recurring revenue and related engineering services.
+For the year ended December 31, 2021, total revenue was \$1,078, an increase of \$112, or 12%, compared to total revenue of \$966 in the prior year.
+For the year ended December 31, 2020, software product revenue was \$373, an increase of \$126, or 51%, compared to product revenue of \$247 in the prior year.
+Maintenance revenue for the year ended December 31, 2021 was \$705, a decrease of \$14, or 2%, compared to maintenance revenue of \$719 in the prior year.
+The increase in product revenue is due to enhancements to the products through engineering services while the decrease in maintenance is due to the change by one customer to a maintenance contract on a time and material basis rather than an annual basis.

-f10k2020_isignsolutions.htm Form Type: 10-K Page 11 Edgar Agents LLC iSign Solutions Inc. 04/07/2021 02:12 PM
+f10k2021_isignsolutionsinc.htm Form Type: 10-K Page 11 Edgar Agents LLC iSign Solutions Inc. 03/23/2022 03:23 PM